‘Playboy’ Stunner Rachel Cook Flaunts Insane Abs, Plentiful Cleavage In Stunning Instagram Snaps

 Another of Cook’s followers shared a similar sentiment, commenting, “Beauty is color blind.
 Either one is beautiful.”

-Numerous commenters noted that she was on fire in both the black-and-white as well as the color version and others called her perfect, angelic, and gorgeous.
-Cook has developed a signature style and look and she definitely nailed it in this particular shot.
+Numerous commenters noted that she was on fire in both the black-and-white as well as the color version, and others called her perfect, angelic, and gorgeous.
+Cook has developed a signature style and look, and she definitely nailed it in this particular shot.

 Rachel’s stunning abs were impossible to miss with this pose and as one follower pointed out, “Your daily workout routines have really paid off.”